lesliefinlayson/stock-analysis/README.md

-# Refractoring a VB document - Analysis
+# Analysis:  Can Refractoring Make VBA Script Run Faster

 ## Project and Purpose Overview:
 The initial project was to look at annual stock performance by analyzing the total daily total volume and return of a stock.
 This led to the creation of a workbook with a quick and easy interface (buttons) to run these numbers on 12 tickers(stocks) with two years of data.
 This workbook has proven to be useful and there is interest to expand it to analyze more tickers over more years.